 - These are organic gardens.
 No pesticides or other non-organic fertilizers are allowed.

 - Make sure you turn the water off after you use it.
 This is really important as the water bill can be our largest expense depending upon how much rain we receive.

-- Do not step in other gardens or pick others veggies unless you ask them.
+- Do not step in other gardens or pick others’ veggies without permission.

-- Keep your area and the general area free of planting pots, bags, trays, stakes, and trash.
-There is a trash can you can use, or take used materials with you when you leave.
+- Keep your plot and the general area free of planting pots, bags, trays, stakes, and trash.
+There is a trash can you can use, or take materials with you when you leave.

-- Please keep your plants from growing into the paths.
-If they grow into the path they will be moved back into your plot.
+- Please keep plant growth within your plot so we can mow around the beds.
+If plants grow into the path they will be moved back into your plot.